 A bold move!

 You tend to work day to day in your business.
 You are doing good things, addressing problems, looking for that next customer.
-Hopefully, you have a business plan in place that you are using to grow.
+Hopefully, you have a business plan in place that you are using as a guide to value growth.

 But, are you getting to where you want to be in the timeframe you would like?
 You may need to consider something bigger.

-Depending on your timeline, your long-term goals, your exit planning and your succession planning, a merger (or acquisition) can be a significant tool toward achieving the growth you need.
+Depending on your timeline, your long-term goals, your exit planning and your succession planning, a merger (or acquisition) can be the perfect tool toward achieving the growth you need.

 Approached carefully, merging with another company can make all the difference in achieving what you want, when you want it.
 But how do you go about it?

 The first step is to determine what you are trying to achieve.
 A few options to consider:

 • Absorb another business doing the same thing you are doing.
 Get instant growth.
 Get the savings of eliminating overlapping infrastructure.
 Further growth should come from new customers and more market presence.

 • Merge with a business that has complementary products or services.
 You can get both sets of services into the existing client base of both companies, as well as going to market with a broader set of offerings.